 Land/housing: community land trusts, intentional communities, cohousing, housing coops, open public spaces

-Services: worker coops, health care collectives, childcare collectives, timebanks, education co-ops, free skools, community owned media, infoshops, cooperative insurance
+Services: worker coops, health care collectives, bike kitchens, childcare collectives, timebanks, education co-ops, free skools, community owned media, infoshops, cooperative insurance

 Distribution: food co-ops, farmer's markets, free libraries, lending libraries, barter markets, free cycle, free stores, really really free markets, free food sharing, and pantries